-calendar: See Calendar object.
+calendar: See Calendar object.F

-- conflict: A condition that is created when an appointment is scheduled at the same time as another appointment. - end of range: The end date of a publishing range. - free: One of the possible values of the free/busy status on an appointment.
-A free status indicates that the user is available during this appointment. - free/busy message: A message in the public folder store that contains free/busy data. - free/busy status: A status that indicates how an appointment on the calendar of an attendee or resource affects their availability.
-The free/busy status is the value of the PidLidBusyStatus property of the appointment, as specified in [MS-OXOCAL]. - tentative: One of the possible values of the free/busy status on an appointment.
-A tentative status indicates that the user is tentatively booked during this appointment. - publishing: In the context of this specification, this term is used to indicate the writing of free/busy data to a shared location. - publishing range: The number of months of calendar data to be published.
+conflict: A condition that is created when an appointment is scheduled at the same time as another appointment.

+end of range: The end date of a publishing range.

+Free: One of the possible values of the free/busy status on an appointment.
+A Free status indicates that the user is available during this appointment.

+free/busy message: A message in the public folder store that contains free/busy data.

+free/busy status: A status that indicates how an appointment on the calendar of an attendee or resource affects their availability.
+The free/busy status is the value of the PidLidBusyStatus property of the appointment, as specified in [MS-OXOCAL].

+Tentative: One of the possible values of the free/busy status on an appointment.
+A Tentative status indicates that the user is tentatively booked during this appointment.

+publishing: Writing free/busy data to a shared location.

+publishing range: The number of months of calendar data to be published.